kimava/kimava/content/The-Users-We-Never-Expected/index.md

 Ha!
 What a curveball.
 I had barely set up my desk in my new role when I heard the big news — our team was pivoting!
 But for me, the real challenge wasn’t the pivot itself.
 It was figuring out where to find solid data to validate our **user persona**.<br/>

 The core concept of the service was already set: providing transparent and detailed information on cosmetic procedures to bridge the information gap in the skincare market.
-But before moving forward, we needed to confirm who our actual users were—not just who we assumed they would be.<br/>
+But before moving forward, we needed to confirm who our actual users were — not just who we assumed they would be.<br/>

 Our assumption?
 Mid-30s to early 40s who could afford pricey cosmetic procedures.
 But assumptions mean nothing without data.
-And if there’s one thing I refused to do, it was building based on guesswork. **I was determined to validate our user persona with real data—no shortcuts.**<br/>
+And if there’s one thing I refused to do, it was building based on guesswork. **I was determined to validate our user persona with real data — no shortcuts.**<br/>

 ## **A Marketing Experiment That Took Off**

 To verify our target audience, we needed a creative approach.
 Around that time, MBTI personality tests were everywhere in Korea, appealing to all age groups.
 So, we took that trend and adapted it into a skin type test.
 Users would answer a few questions and receive skincare procedure recommendations based on their skin type and age group.
-This allowed us to collect age demographics naturally—without making it feel intrusive.<br/>
+This allowed us to collect age demographics naturally (without making it feel intrusive.)<br/>

 To avoid skewing the test toward a single age group, we carefully distributed it across different online communities and social media channels where each demographic was concentrated.<br/>